 Instead of using chemical farm inputs; pesticides, hormones, antibiotics and fertilizers, you will use organic ones to improve soil fertility and control weeds or pests in your farm.
 For crop nutrition use compost and green manure.
 To control harmful pests, you will practice crop rotation, companion planting, mixed cropping, bio-pesticides and predators like fish and birds to feed on insects and weeds.

 Here are the major benefits of organic farmig.
-Apart from getting healthy food which is free of contamination, it has higher yields and farmer incomes.
+Apart from getting healthy food that is free of contamination, it has higher yields and farmer incomes.
 Besides it improves on the health of the soil.
 Other reasons are;

-- Nutritional diversity for gardeners and consumers; organic farms are a source of fresh, cheaper and healthy products like beef, eggs and milk from grass-fed livestock and fruits and greens.
+- Nutritional diversity for gardeners and consumers; organic farms are a source of fresh, cheaper, and healthy products like beef, eggs, and milk from grass-fed livestock and fruits and greens.

 - Higher farmer profits; organic food fetches higher premium prices at a cheap cost of production.